-Our audit was conducted for the purpose of forming an opinion on the Louisiana Department of Health and Hospitals, Office of Public Health - Drinking Water Revolving Loan Fund's financial statements.
-The accompanying supplemental information schedules, including the Schedule of Net Position, by Account; the Schedule of Revenues, Expenses, and Changes in Fund Net Position, by Account; and the Schedule of Cash Flows, by Account, on pages 22 through 25, are presented for the purpose of additional analysis and are not a required part of the financial statements of the Drinking Water Revolving Loan Fund.
+Our audit was conducted for the purpose of forming an opinion on DWRLF's financial statements.
+The accompanying supplemental information schedules, including the Schedule of Net Position, by Account; the Schedule of Revenues, Expenses, and Changes in Fund Net Position, by Account; and the Schedule of Cash Flows, by Account, on pages 26 through 29, are presented for the purpose of additional analysis and are not a required part of the financial statements of the DWRLF.

 The supplementary information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves and other additional procedures, in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplemental information is fairly stated, in all material respects in relation, to the basic financial statements taken as a whole.
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the accompanying supplemental information is fairly stated, in all material respects, in relation to the financial statements taken as a whole.